 Having studied for four years, I gained a degree in osteopathy and a diploma in naturopathy, from the British College of Osteopathic Medicine (BCOM) in 2004.
 Previous to this, I have worked as a massage therapist, reflexologist and aromatherapist.
 I have continued to maintain continuous professional development in all of these areas.
-I have particular interest in cranial osteopathy (of babies, toddlers, teenagers and adults), sports rehabilitation, and naturopathy.
+I have particular interest in cranial osteopathy (of babies, toddlers, teenagers and adults) and sports rehabilitation.

 I have gained much of my knowledge in sports rehabilitation whilst working in a multi-disciplinary clinic for over nine years.
 Being a runner myself, I have a keen interest in treating running injuries and assisting rehabilitation back to this discipline.